businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/strategic-business-units.md

 Document your SBU identification process, your list of potential SBUs, and your final SBU selections with justifications in your NotebookLM.
 This will form the foundation for your subsequent competitive advantage analysis.

-Once you have clearly identified and documented your chosen SBUs, you are ready to proceed to the next section.